-For ASHP projects, Con Edison will calculate savings using a deemed savings approach based on the conditioned square footage and age of the building.
-Con Edison will work with other stakeholders across the state to add the deemed savings methodology to the The New York Standard Approach for Estimating Energy Savings from Energy Efficiency Programs - Residential, Multi-Family, and Commercial/Industrial, known as the Technical Resource Manual ("TRM") by April 1, 2023.
+For residential projects, Con Edison will calculate savings using a deemed savings approach based on the conditioned square footage and age of the building.
+Con Edison will work with other stakeholders across the state to add the deemed savings methodology for relevant technologies to The New York Standard Approach for Estimating Energy Savings from Energy Efficiency Programs - Residential, Multi-Family, and Commercial/Industrial, known as the Technical Resource Manual ("TRM").